Identification Database Management System: iDMS

-The fDMS is a specialized software solution built by ICMP for managing large scale missing persons programs.
-The fDMS has a set of powerful integrated applications that supports the process of storing, viewing and analyzing very large amounts of data on missing persons, investigations, and identifications.
-Included in the fDMS database are over 150,000 missing persons, as well as the profiles of living relatives.
-The fDMS enables the management of large amounts of data relevant to missing persons, including:
+The iDMS is a specialized software solution built by ICMP for managing large scale missing persons programs.
+The iDMS has a set of powerful integrated applications that supports the process of storing, viewing and analyzing very large amounts of data on missing persons, investigations, and identifications.
+Included in the iDMS database are over 150,000 missing persons, as well as the profiles of living relatives.
+The iDMS enables the management of large amounts of data relevant to missing persons, including:

 - A registry of missing persons and associated information;

 - Information and DNA samples from families of the missing;

 - Data on forensic archaeology operations and recovery of human remains and evidence;

 ICMP uses iDMS for its own work, where it assists with missing persons cases around the world.
 Furthermore, ICMP shares this state-of-the-art database technology with government authorities and others to assist them in addressing missing persons cases.
 In so doing, ICMP customizes the database to meet the specific needs of a given country or event and provides instruction and training to designated experts in its use The iDMS system, and its associated Online Inquiry Center have been designed with data security as the highest priority.
 There is a high degree of control over access to sensitive information, such as DNA and family data.
 Each user has access only to authorized portions of the database, and sensitive data is stored and analyzed in an anonymous, coded form at many stages of the process.